 This material is subject to copyright.
 All rights are reserved by We make transition! project.
 However, the Publisher authorizes downloading, copying, distributing, and using this material for non-commercial, educational, and self-learning purposes provided that the source is acknowledged.

-This publication is implemented with funds from EU Interreg Baltic Sea Region Programme.
+This publication is implemented with financial support from the EU Interreg Baltic Sea Region Programme.